JustinHuPrime/StackLang/README.md

 * Commands: enter a valid command name.
 Permitted characters: any alphanumeric character, `-`, `?`, and `*`.
 Note that the command doesn't have to exist.
 Displayed as `<commandName>`.

-* Numbers: enter a decimal.
+* Numbers: enter a decimal (with a `.`) or a fraction (with a `/`), but not a fraction of a decimal.
 Numbers may use the `'` as a thousands separator.
 When a number is parsed, this separator is discarded.
-Numbers are represented in this implementation using a binary coded decimal, and as such, are inefficient but arbitrarily precise.
-Displayed as the raw number, without a thousands separator.
+Numbers are represented in this implementation using GMP's rationals, and as such, are inefficient but arbitrarily precise.
+Displayed a a fraction, without a thousands separator.

 * Strings: enter an escaped string enclosed in unescaped double quotes.
 Recognized escape sequences are `\"`, `\n`, and `\\`.
 Displayed as an escaped string enclosed in double quotes.

-* Substacks: enter `<<`, followed by a series of comma separated stack elements (whitespace after a comma is stripped when parsing), followed by `>>`.
+* Substacks: *NYI* enter `<<`, followed by a series of comma separated stack elements (whitespace after a comma is stripped when parsing), followed by `>>`.
 Do not include a comma before the ending delimiter.
 Displayed as `<<element, element, element>>`.
 When read from a file, the filereader will automatically build substacks: any newlines between a `<<` and the matching `>>` are converted into a comma.

 * Types: enter a valid type name.
 Valid type names are: `Boolean`, `Command`, `Number`, `String`, `Substack`, `Type`, and `Any`.